Skip to content Skip to footer

 FAIR stands for four properties that research data should have:

-| Letter | Term | Meaning for you |
+Letter Term Meaning for You

-| F | Findable | Data must be provided with clear descriptions (metadata) so that others can find it. |
+F Findable Data must be provided with clear descriptions (metadata) so that others can find them.

-| A | Accessible | Data should be openly accessible – or it must be clearly described why not. |
+A Accessible Data should be openly accessible – or it must be clearly described why not.

-| I | Interoperable | Data should be stored in formats that can be read by different programs. |
+I Interoperable Data should be stored in formats that can be read by different programs.

 In accordance with intellectual property rights and provided that no third-party rights, legal provisions or other property rights prohibit it, research data shall be provided with a free license for subsequent use and shall be made openly available.

-Granting Open Licenses
+Licenses

 Research data should be deposited in a suitable repository or archiving system.
 It is recommended to examine primarily subject-specific or methodologically suitable repositories provided that they meet at least the Open Access requirements of the University`s services stated in this policy.

-There are numerous repositories where data can be stored (https://www.re3data.org).
-The National Research Data Infrastructure (NFDI) (https://www.nfdi.de/) offers subject-specific storage options.
-The Central Data Facility can facilitate contact with them.
-The University of Freiburg (UFR) offers InvenioRDM FreiData, a publication platform for research data and other digital research objects.
+There are a variety of repositories in which data can be stored.
+The global directory re3data offers a search by discipline for this.
+The National Research Data Infrastructure (NFDI) offers subject-specific storage options.
+Contact there can be established by the Central Data Facility.
+The UFR offers FreiData with InvenioRDM as a publication platform for research data and other digital objects from research.
 FreiData can be used by all members and affiliates of the university with a university account.

 In particular, the University of Freiburg recommends the use of ORCID IDs for individuals, and of DOIs for publication of data sets (if applicable, in addition to discipline- or repository-specific identifiers and metadata).

-- Information on persistent identifiers: University Library website
+• Information on persistent identifiers: UB website

-- Information on ORCID: CDF Guide
+• Information on ORCID: CDF Guide

 Research data intended for re-use should be made available in citable form.
 This includes ensuring the appropriate context, which may include the research software and workflow environments used.
 This task may be outsourced to appropriate professional services.
 It should be guaranteed that citation rules are observed and terms regarding publication and use are met.